 A slow broadband connection may be grounds for cancelling.

 One route is the Ofcom broadband speed code of practice.
-If your ISP has signed up to the Ofcom code of practice for broadband speeds they have agreed to treat complaints about broadband speeds as a technical issue, and to end contracts without a fee if they are unable to remedy the situation.
+If your ISP has signed up to the Ofcom code of practice for broadband speeds they have agreed to deliver a particular speed, and end contracts without a fee if they are unable to supply it.

 If the provider agrees there is an issue and is unable to fix it, then you can cancel without charge.
 The provider may offer alternatives such as switching you to a cheaper package, but you are not obligated to accept this.